Armitage35/fuzzy-roadmap/README.md

 ![Made with Vue](https://img.shields.io/badge/Made%20with-Vue.js-%2341b883)
 [![CodeFactor](https://www.codefactor.io/repository/github/armitage35/fuzzy-roadmap/badge)](https://www.codefactor.io/repository/github/armitage35/fuzzy-roadmap)

-This easy to use tool will enable you to create fuzzy time roadmap in a matter of seconds.
+This easy to use tool will enable you to create fuzzy time roadmap in a matter of seconds, available today at [fuzzyroadmap.com](https://www.fuzzyroadmap.com/)

 ## What is a fuzzy time roadmap